uspki/policies/certificate-policy.md

 * Approving the CPS for each CA that issues certificates under this policy, and
 * Reviewing and approving the compliance audits for each CA issuing certificates under this policy, and
 * Ensuring continued conformance of each CA that issues certificates under this policy with applicable requirements as a condition for allowing continued participation, and
-* Ensuring compliance with CA/Browser Forum Baseline Requirements, and
+* Ensuring compliance with The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates as published by CAB Forum, and
-* Ensuring compliance with any trust store requirements and any browser requirements that the Federal Device Root pursues or has inclusion in.
+* Ensuring compliance with any additional trust store operator requirements that the US Federal Public Trust TLS Root CA pursues or has inclusion in, and
+* Ensuring compliance with any additional browser requirements that are defined by the browser operators

 ### 1.3.3 Certification Authorities
-The U.S. Federal Public Trust TLS PKI Certification Authorities are operated on behalf of the U.S. Government.
+The U.S. Federal Public Trust TLS PKI CAs are operated on behalf of the U.S. Government.
 The CAs are responsible for the creation, issuance and management of Certificates including:

 * Publication of certificates
 * Revocation of certificates